volatiletech/sqlboiler/README.md

 [![CircleCI](https://circleci.com/gh/vattle/sqlboiler.svg?style=shield)](https://circleci.com/gh/vattle/sqlboiler)
 [![Go Report Card](https://goreportcard.com/badge/vattle/sqlboiler)](http://goreportcard.com/report/vattle/sqlboiler)

-SQLBoiler is a tool to generate a Go data model tailored to your database schema.
+SQLBoiler is a tool to generate a Go ORM tailored to your database schema.

 It is a "database-first" ORM as opposed to "code-first" (like gorm/gorp).
 That means you must first create your database schema.
 Please use something